michael-milette/moodle-filter_filtercodes/README.md

 * {ifcustomrole roleshortname}{/ifcustomrole} : Will display enclosed content only if the user has the custom role specified by its shortname within the current context.
 * {ifnotcustomrole roleshortname}{/ifnotcustomrole} : Will display enclosed content only if the user does not have the custom role specified by its shortname within the current context.
 * {ifincohort CohortID|idnumber}{/ifincohort} : Will display enclosed content only if user is a member of the specified cohort.
 You can specify the Cohort ID in your cohort settings or its ID number.
 Cohort ID can contain a combination of letters from a to z, A to Z, numbers 0 to 9 and underscores.
 It will not work if it contains spaces, dashes or other special characters.
+* {ifnotincohort CohortID|idnumber}{/ifnotincohort} : Will display enclosed content only if user is NOT a member of the specified cohort.
+You can specify the Cohort ID in your cohort settings or its ID number.
+Cohort ID can contain a combination of letters from a to z, A to Z, numbers 0 to 9 and underscores.
+It will not work if it contains spaces, dashes or other special characters.
 * {ifhasarolename roleshortname}{/ifhasarolename}: Will display enclosed contnet if the user has the specified role anywhere on the site.
 This conditional tag works with role shortnames, not role archtypes.
 It is **not** context sensitive.

 #### Miscellanious